Chronic Lung Disease: Coping Tips for Caregivers

 Make a list of things other people can help with.
 Ask family and friends to handle tasks such as running errands, giving rides, or preparing meals.

 Make use of adult daycare and respite services, and home health aide programs.
 These provide temporary care for your loved one, when needed.
-Check the Internet or the phone book for organizations, such as your local Visiting Nurse Association.
+Check the Internet or the phone book for organizations.